babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 .. index:: Resource management (Calendar)
 .. rubric:: Calendars

-To manage off days, you have a global calendar.
+To manage the days off, you have a default general calendar based on the French calendar.

-This calendar can be split into multiple calendars, to manage distinct availability types :

-* you can create a calendar "80% " with every Wednesday as off day
+* You can create multiple calendars to manage different types of availability: you can create a '80% 'calendar with every Wednesday closing day, for example.

-* you can manage distinct holidays when working with international teams.
+* you can manage separate vacations when working with international teams.

-Each resource is then assigned to a calendar.
+* Each resource is then assigned to a calendar.

 .. index:: Resource management (Real work allocation)
 .. rubric:: Real work allocation